 How do I enroll?

-If you’re interested in enrolling in the HVAC Systems Technician program at Dorsey Schools, the first step you should take is meeting with one of our Admissions Representatives.
+If you’re interested in enrolling in the HVAC Systems Technician program at Dorsey College, the first step you should take is meeting with one of our Admissions Representatives.
 Request information online and a member of our team will be back in touch with you shortly.
 You can read more about our Admissions process on our Admissions information page.

 Does your program include certification?

-During the HVAC Systems Technician program at Dorsey Schools, students will have the opportunity to challenge the EPA Section 608 Type 2 Certification Examination, which is usually required for technicians to work in the field.
+During the HVAC Systems Technician program at Dorsey College, students will have the opportunity to challenge the EPA Section 608 Type 2 Certification Examination, which is usually required for technicians to work in the field.